 Leads to Healthier Food Choices and Nutrition

-Research suggests that those who practice mindfulness or intuitive eating when it comes to their diet, are more likely to choose nutrient-dense foods like fruits and vegetables, have a higher intake of fiber and lower intakes of sugar (6).
+Research suggests that those who practice mindfulness or intuitive eating when it comes to their diet, are more likely to choose nutrient-dense foods like fruits and vegetables, have a higher intake of fiber, and lower intakes of sugar (6).

-Being in the moment and observing how you feel after you eat certain foods will help determine which ones you enjoy the most, not just for flavor but also function.
+Being in the moment and observing how you feel after you eat certain foods will help determine which ones you enjoy the most, not just for flavor but also for function.

 10 Principles of Intuitive Eating

 We expanded upon the 10 principles of intuitive eating as defined by Evelyn Tribole and Elyse Resch to provide you the best tips on how to learn trust your body and eat intuitively.

 1. Drop the 'Diet", Define Your Wellness